Isalys Quiñones: National team career

 In 2017, Quiñones' parents reached out to Puerto Rico's National Team management to understand the process for consideration into the program.
 In preparation for the Centrobasket and Pre-World Cup 2017 Tournament, Quiñones was one of several players invited to tryouts.
 The Centrobasket would grant three teams the opportunity to compete in the Pre-World Cup 2017 Tournament.
 Several new players were invited to the tryouts as Puerto Rican Basketball Federation (FBPUR) President Yum Ramos expressed this was an opportunity for a generational turnover.
 On June 26, 2017, Quiñones was listed on the official roster for Centrobasket 2017.
 The intent of the new roster was to rejuvenate the team.
 They brought energy and speed commented Jerry Batista, the National team coach.
 He also touted the group as "hungry, athletic, and quick".
 The Centrobasket 2017 was held in St. Thomas Virgin Island.
 In the game against Jamaica, Quiñones scored 12 points to secure a win 90–44.
 In the game against Bahamas, Quiñones scored eight points for the 69–42 win.
 Puerto Rico earned the bronze medal.

 Shortly after 2017 Centrobasket, Quiñones made the roster for the 2017 FIBA Women's AmeriCup.
 Puerto Rico was part of Group B which included Paraguay, Canada, Cuba and Mexico.
 The youngest player in the team, Quiñones was recognized by Coach Batista as a player with great expectations and the future of the National team.
-The Americup 2017 tournament was held in Argentina from 6 to 13 August 2017.
+The Americup 2017 tournament was held in Argentina from August 6 to 13, 2017.
 Puerto Rico went on to win the bronze medal with historic win (75–68) against Brazil, earning their World Cup ticket.

 In July 2018, Quiñones made the roster for the 2018 Central American Games held in Barranquilla, Colombia.
 Coach Batista identified Quiñones as a key player in the team.
 In the game against Guatemala, she contributed 11 points in the 112–36 win.
 The team won the bronze medal.